-- 700--Canned pickles, pint jar - 701--Canned fruit, pint jar - 702--Canned vegetables, pint jar - 703--Canned fruit juice, pint jar, variety other than tomato. - 704--Tomatoes, one pint jar, cut or whole, or one pint jar of tomato juice. - 705-Dried fruits or vegetables, 2 jars of different kinds exhibited in 7.5 oz. baby food jars, pint or 1/2 pint jars of same type.
-Fill jars to top. - 706--Marmalade, in appropriate glass or jar.
-A 3x5 index card with recipe and storage instructions must accompany exhibit. - 707--Jam, in appropriate glass or jar.
-A 3x5 index card with recipe and storage instructions must accompany exhibit. - 708--Jelly, in appropriate glass or jar.
-A 3x5 index card with recipe and storage instructions must accompany exhibit. - 709--Fruit or vegetable leathers, 2 jars of different kinds.
+- 700--Canned pickles, pint jar - 701--Canned fruit, pint jar - 702--Canned vegetables, pint jar - 703-Canned fruit juice, pint jar, variety other than tomato. - 704--Tomatoes, one pint jar, cut or whole, or one pint jar of tomato juice. - 705--Dried fruits or vegetables, 2 jars of different kinds exhibited in 7.5 oz. baby food jars, pint or 1/2 pint jars of same type.
+Fill jars to top. - 706--Marmalade, in appropriate glass or jar. . - 707--Jam, in appropriate glass or jar. - 708--Jelly, in appropriate glass or jar. - 709--Fruit or vegetable leathers, 2 jars of different kinds.
 Exhibit like class 705. - 710--Dried meat, i.e. jerky, 1 jar.
 Exhibit like class 705. - 711-Edible, food-grade herb or fruit vinegar/oil, 3 bottles of different kinds.
 Minimum size 8 oz.
-Attach recipe and use for each vinegar/oil exhibited. - 712--Frozen berries, 1 pint in re-closeable, freezer plastic bag or plastic freezer container with lid.
-Label must indicate name of food, date frozen, quantity of food and exhibitor's name. - 713--Frozen vegetables, 1 pint in re-closeable, freezer plastic bag with label indicating product, date frozen, amount and exhibitors name. - 714--Freezer Jam, 1 pint in rigid plastic freezer container.
-Label must indicate product, quantity, date and exhibitor's name.
-A 3x5 index card with recipe and storage instructions must accompany exhibit. - 715--Other

-\\\Backyard Maple Syrup - see Forestry, Class No. 514.
+Attach recipe and use for each vinegar/oil exhibited. - 712--Frozen berries, 1 pint in re-closeable, freezer plastic bag or plastic freezer container with lid. - 713--Frozen vegetables, 1 pint in re-closeable, freezer plastic bag. - 714--Freezer Jam, 1 pint in rigid plastic freezer container. - 715--Other-any canned or frozen item not listed above. - Backyard Maple Syrup see Forestry, Class No. 514.

-DIVISION B -- FOOD AND NUTRITION
+DIVISION B -- FOOD AND NUTRITIONLimit of 2 entries per class unless noted otherwise

 - 1. The exhibitor must have made all baked entries from scratch except for Class 782.
 No refrigerated or frozen dough, box mixes, or prepared fillings are permitted except for Class 782.
 No exhibit made in bread machine permitted. - 2.
 No exhibits requiring refrigeration (cream or custard-based pies, cakes) are allowed. - 3.
 Our goal is to encourage the mastery of skills.
 Fewer ingredients generally means a simpler recipe.
 The more experienced 4-H member is encouraged to exhibit a more difficult recipe. - 4.
 Entry cards and recipe cards must be suitably attached. - 5.
 Each entry needs to be on a double white paper plate or foil-wrapped cardboard with exhibitor's name attached.
 Cool all baking before packing.
 Don't cover with plastic wrap; enclose exhibit in plastic resealable bag of proper size. - 6.
 Exhibitors are encouraged to select recipes with lower sugar and fat content.
 No frosting or toppings except as indicated. - 7.
 If a microwave was used, indicate on recipe.
 Microwave candy not acceptable. - 8.
-Shape and Size--Regular and uniform - 9.
-Crust--Uniform, golden brown, crisp in texture - 10.
-Texture--Well raised, equally light throughout, absence of heavy streaks, not heavy for size; slightly moist, tender, fine grain; elastic when pressed lightly with finger. - 11.
-Flavor--Sweet and nutty; no suggestions of sourness or taste of soda or baking powder; no foreign taste or odor. - 12.
+Shape and Size--Regular and uniform, Crust--Uniform, golden brown, crisp in texture - 9.
+Texture--Well raised, equally light throughout, absence of heavy streaks, not heavy for size; slightly moist, tender, fine grain; elastic when pressed lightly with finger. - 10.
+Flavor--Sweet and nutty; no suggestions of sourness or taste of soda or baking powder; no foreign taste or odor. - 11.
 Note: Do not bake rolls, muffins or cupcakes in paper baking cups.
-Do not grease yeast bread or rolls after baking for exhibit. - 13.
-All entries must be removed from pans.
+Do not grease yeast bread or rolls after baking for exhibit. - 12.
+All entries (except for pies) must be removed from pans.
 All cookies, cakes, etc. must be unfrosted.
-THE RECIPE AND METHOD MUST ACCOMPANY EACH EXHIBIT.
+THE RECIPE & METHOD MUST ACCOMPANY EACH EXHIBIT.
 (This includes candy entries).
-Recipe should be written on a 3x5 card and should contain a list of ingredients and the method.
-May use computer printout and cut and glue to cards. - 14.
+Recipe must be written on a 3x5 card & contain a list of ingredients & the method.
+May use computer printout & cut & glue to cards. - 13.
 Entries must not have been frozen.
 Perishable food items should be brought in cooler to exhibit building.